mes-src/gcwm/README.md

 a web application writen in Python, using the Django web framework, and deployed on aws Elastic Beanstalk.

-this project used an SFTP server to recieve data files that were pushed to it by our brokerage firm (Fidelity).
+this project uses an SFTP server to recieve data files that were pushed to it by our brokerage firm (Fidelity).
 These files were parsed and then populated

 into a PostgreSQL database using aws RDS.
 Highcharts.js as well as the django RestFULL API were utilized to provide insightful graphics and interfaces enabling users